Homemade Teriyaki Sauce is easy to make and so versatile that you’ll fall in love with its bold flavors!

 Sauces can be thickened with either cornstarch or flour.
 When it comes to making the decision on which one to use there are a couple of things to consider.

-Cornstarch is a gluten-free product and the most common choice to thicken any Asian recipes.
+- Cornstarch is a gluten-free product and the most common choice to thicken any Asian recipes.
 Rice flour is another great gluten-free option.
-Wheat flour contains fiber and protein.
-Standard all-purpose white flour also works well for thickening.

 Adding either cornstarch or flour to your sauce will lighten the color of the finished product.